Gausel: Nature reserve

 The nature reserve Gauselskogen is an old forested area located at Gausel.
 It covers an area of 55000 m2, and was established as a nature reserve by law in 1984.
 It is a broad-leaf forest, mainly oaks, but also elms, maples, beech, and hazels, a mixture of large trees and undergrowth giving rise to a rich birdlife.

 Archaeological site

-At the western side of Gauselskogen is an archaeological site, with most notably a rich woman's grave dating from the Viking era.
-The grave, also called a "queen's grave", was discovered in 1883, and is regarded among the richest women's graves from the Viking era.
+At the western side of Gauselskogen is an archaeological site, with most notably a rich woman's grave dating from the Viking Age.
+The grave, also called a "queen's grave", was discovered in 1883, and is regarded among the richest women's graves from the Viking Age.
 Several objects found in 1883 showed Irish heritage (Vikings ruled parts of Ireland during various historical periods).
 About forty objects were registered, including silver and bronze clasps, silver arm rings, a finger-ring, pearls, knives, a bit and furnishings, cooking equipment, and parts of a reliquary.
 The objects are part of the collections at Bergen Museum.

 New examinations of the location were done in 1997.
 These uncovered settlements from the early Iron Age, and nearby boat graves dated from the late Iron Age.